Fall of Tenochtitlan: Cortés goes to Tenochtitlan

+There were numerous instances of miscommunication, specifically regarding the first interaction between Cortes and Moctezuma.
+There were also variations in the different accounts of this first contact specifically between the accounts of Cortes and Bernal Díaz.
+As there was a difference in the accounts regarding whether or not Cortes was able to touch Moctezuma when they first met.
+Doña Marina also was not always accurate in her translation, as her primary objectives were to avoid war, and also obtain gold, which was promised to her by Cortes.
+This led to Marina and Jeronimo De Aguilar having numerous instances of miscommunication, which led to numerous different accounts of the interaction between the Spaniards and the Aztecs in Tenochtitlan.

 The Spanish soon took Moctezuma hostage on November 14, 1519, as a safety measure because they were so outnumbered by the Aztec.
 Secondly they learned that Moctezuma had heard from a messenger, a few days before Cortes, that at least eight hundred more Spaniards in thirteen great ships had arrived on the coast.
 Cortés had been communicating to the Crown that he already had control of the territory and was practically running the city of Tenochtitlan.
 He was at risk of having his commission revoked, because the vast new Spanish forces were sent by his enemy Diego Velázquez.
 If they competed for power, they could have ended his campaign in Mexico and might have doomed the try for a lightning conquest.

-Cortes is believed to have been the only leader at the time to wield authority so effectively among both the natives and the Spaniards.
-Therefore, Cortés decided to take Monteczuma hostage in an effort to ensure his cooperation.
-According to all eyewitness accounts, Monteczuma initially refused to leave his palace but after a series of threats from and debates with the Spanish captains, and assurances from Doña Marina, he agreed to move with his retinue to the Axayáctal palace.
+Cortés attempted to take Moctezuma hostage in an effort to ensure his cooperation.
+According to all eyewitness accounts, Moctezuma initially refused to leave his palace but after a series of threats from and debates with the Spanish captains, and assurances from Doña Marina, he agreed to move with his retinue to the Axayáctal palace.
 The first captain assigned to guard him was Pedro de Alvarado.
 Other Aztec lords were also detained by the Spanish, when they started questioning the authority of their captive tlatoani.
 The palace was surrounded by over 100 Spanish soldiers in order to prevent any attempt at rescue.